 Colorado pricing seems a tad on the high side for a vehicle range that lacks the safety credentials and technical inclusions of the Ford Ranger/Mazda BT-50 and VW Amarok line-ups.

 In June 2013 Holden increased the appeal of the Colorado range with the release of a special edition Thunder pack.

 Colorado Thunder included nudge bar, towing package, soft tonneau cover, front carpet floor mats, one-piece rear carpet floor mat, bonnet protector, slimline weather shields and Thunder badging.

-The Colorado Thunder pack is available on LX 4x4 Crew Cab Chassis and Pick Up, and LT and LTZ 4x4 Crew Cab Pick Up models.
+The Colorado Thunder pack was available on LX 4x4 Crew Cab Chassis and Pick Up, and LT and LTZ 4x4 Crew Cab Pick Up models.

 Holden offered the Thunder pack at no additional cost on Colorado 4x4 LT Crew Cab with special drive away pricing of $39,990.

 In late 2013 more Colorado upgrades were announced.
-The Duramax was upgraded to 500Nm, when mated with the optional automatic transmission.
-A new six-speed manual was introduced, replacing the five-speed, but torque remains at 440Nm with this box.
+The Duramax was upgraded to a claimed 500Nm, when mated with the optional automatic transmission.
+A new six-speed manual was introduced, replacing the five-speed, but torque remained at 440Nm with this box.